Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 The Dangers Of Nighttime Driving

-That is an ominous statistic to say the least.
+The statistics are eye-opening to say the least.
 However, there is really no reason that night driving has to be unsafe.
-Here are some helpful tips to keep your visibility high and make the trip to your destination a safe one.
+Here are some helpful safety tips to keep in mind when the sun goes down.

 Nighttime Driving Safety Tips